1. Why is this important?

 2. Perspectives on the Graduate Employability debate

-The University's Employability and Skills Policy promotes an integrated approach to skills development that includes the embedding of developmental opportunities (linked to PDP) within programmes.
+The University's Employability and Skills framework promotes an integrated approach to skills development that includes the embedding of developmental opportunities (linked to PDP) within programmes.
 It also promotes co-curricular employability enhancement activities, such as Degree Plus.
-The full policy can be accessed in Queen's Online and a Summary for Employers is also available.

 4. Striking a balance between Academic and Employability Agendas